Kush Nama: Story

 Abtin is warmly received by Teyhur and he stays in the island which is referenced as Basilā, Kuh and Jazira in the book.
 Abtin also marries the daughter of Teyhur who is named daughter Farārang.
 During his stay in the island, Abtin is inspired by a dream which tells him to go to Iran.
 This episode illustrates the overall recurring importance of dreams in the epic.
 With Teyhur's approval, Abtin and Farārang aided by an ancient mariner sail for fourteen months and reach the sea of Gilan and Amol (probably meant the Caspian Sea).
 In Iran, Farārang gives birth to the Iranian hero Faridun.
 When the child reaches the age of four, his father, inspired by a dream, entrusts Faridun to a person by the name of salkat, the commander of a fortress in Damavand which Zahak has not been able to capture.
 Agents of Zahak then capture Abtin and put him to death.
 When, Kush the Tusked learns of Abtin's refuge on the island of Jazira, his marriage to Farārang, and his return to Iran, he sets up plans to take over the island.
 Despite the fact that island ruled by Teyhur has not been conquered for 3000 years, he craftily takes it over.
 Afterwards, he actually destroys the whole island.
 At this time, news of Zahhak's capture at the hand of Faridun reaches Kush and Kush returns to Čin.
 Fereydun, shackles Zahhak's hand and foot, and puts a yoke around his neck, imprisoning him the mount Damavand.
 After vanquishing Zahhak, Fereydun decides to put an end to Kush the Tusked' tyranny in Chin.
 Fereydun sends an army to Chin to defeat Kush and capture him, but the army is rerouted.
 Meanwhile, Kush builds a city by the name of Kushan in the lands beyond the Oxus.
 Kush decrees that a statue of himself be erected in the city, and he forces the inhabitants to worship it.
-Fereydun, eventually sends Kāran/Qāran (c.f. with the Parthian house of Karen) to the land of Chin with a vast army.
+Fereydun, eventually sends Kāran/Qāran (cf. with the Parthian house of Karen) to the land of Chin with a vast army.
 Fereydun's army is victorious and Qāran captures Kush in hand-to-hand combat.
 Kush is sent back to Iran, and he is imprisoned beside Zahhak, in Damavand.
 Kush is imprisoned for forty years until Armies from Abyssinia and Nubia (called Mazandaran by the author and should not be confused with the province of Mazandaran in Iran) attack north Africa and advance as Egypt.
 At this time, the inhabitants of the area seek the help of Fereydun.
 Fereydun sends his Iranian troops there, to defeat the armies from the south.
 But once those troops leave, the armies from south return and attack the inhabitants of North Africa and Egypt.